 Less often, you get sick from touching a surface or object that has a virus on it, and then touching your own mouth, eyes or nose, as stated in the CDC's advice on Stopping the Spread of Germs at Home, Work & School.

 Most people know to wash their hands after shaking someone's hand or using someone else's keyboard or phone.
-In addition, many of us understand that we should avoid close, prolonged contact with anyone who has a cold, as recommended by the Mayo Clinic in its article on the common cold.
+In addition, many of us understand that we should avoid close, prolonged contact with anyone who has a cold, as recommended by the Mayo Clinic.

 With the cold and flu season about to begin, generally running from November to April, here are five other pointers health organizations around the country offer for skirting illness.